 If you need help finding a farmers market in your area, visit www.farmersmarketsontario.com

-8. Look to save in other places
+How To Eat Clean on a Budget: Look to save in other places

 If you are willing to give DIY a try you can save a fortune.
 My DIY vs. Buy Guide will help make that decision even easier.
-Start with simple things like making you own All Purpose Kitchen Scouring Scrub and Cleaner or you can try a homemade bleach solution.
+Start with simple things like making your own All Purpose Kitchen Scouring Scrub and Cleaner or you can try a homemade bleach solution.
 When it comes to skincare you can save big, start with easy things like a good body butter, the point is that if you make certain items at home you will save money that you can spend on other more important things, like food.

 Savings by the numbers: